asyncapi/website/content/blog/automated-releases-part-two.md

 ```

 Our configuration uses plugins to:
-- Analyze Git commits with Conventional Commits specification
+- Analyze Git commits with Conventional Commits specification.
-- Create a Git tag and generate changelog for release notes
+- Create a Git tag and generate changelog for release notes.
-- Publish release with additional assets.
-We compile our parser into binary compatible with many platforms and want to have them easily accessible with each release.
+- Publish a release with additional assets.
+We compile our parser as binaries that are compatible with many platforms and we want to have them easily accessible with each release.

-We hide configuration in `.github/workflows/` next to our GitHub action release workflow file `release.yml`.
+We place the configuration under `.github/workflows/`, next to our GitHub Action release workflow file: `release.yml`.
 It indicates that it is for release only, nothing else.

 ### Release workflow